Financing Your Southern Utah Area Home

 Adjustable-rate Mortgage (ARM)

 With an adjustable-rate mortgage (ARM), the interest changes periodically depending on whether the ARM is a 3-year or 5-year.
 ARMs adjustments are tied to an index.
-Please understand this fact – while the monthly payments that you make with a fixed-rate mortgage seldom change payments on an ARM loan will likely change.
+Please understand this fact – while the monthly payments that you make with a fixed-rate mortgage seldom change, payments on an ARM loan will likely change.
 When considering any type of home loan, remember this important fact, there are advantages and disadvantages to each type of mortgage.
-Having an experienced Keller Williams Metropolitan real estate agent by your side and a trusted lending consultant to fully explain each type of mortgage is the best way to select a loan product.
+Having an experienced Stratum Real Estate Group real estate agent by your side and a trusted lending consultant to fully explain each type of mortgage is the best way to select a loan product.

 The Adjustable-rate Mortgage Index